Medically reviewed by Drugs.com. Last updated on Sep 5, 2020.

 Refer to adult dosing.

-For topical ophthalmic use only; to avoid contamination, do not touch dropper or tube tip to eyelids or other surfaces.
+Ophthalmic: For topical ophthalmic use only; wash hands before use.
+To avoid contamination, do not touch dropper or tube tip to eyelids or other surfaces.
 Remove contacts prior to administration.
-Contact lenses should not be worn when using loteprednol 0.38% gel or 0.5% ophthalmic gel, ointment, or suspension.
-However, contact lenses may be reinserted 15 minutes following administration of loteprednol 1% ophthalmic suspension or ≥10 minutes following administration of loteprednol 0.2% ophthalmic suspension.
+Contact lenses should not be worn when using ophthalmic gel, ointment, or suspension.
+However, contact lenses may be reinserted 15 minutes following administration.
 When used for the treatment of seasonal allergic conjunctivitis, do not wear contacts if eyes are red.

 Gel: While bottle is closed, invert and shake once to fill tip prior to instilling drops.

 Suspension: Shake well before using.
 The manufacturer's labeling for the 1% suspension formulation recommends separating administration of other ophthalmic agents by at least 5 minutes.

 Store at 15°C to 25°C (59°F to 77°F); do not freeze.

 There are no known significant interactions.

 Central nervous system: Foreign body sensation of eye (2% to 15%), headache (2% to <15%)

 Ophthalmic: Anterior chamber inflammation (2% to 25%), blurred vision (5% to 15%), epiphora (5% to 15%), eye discharge (5% to 15%), eye pruritus (5% to 15%), injected sclera (5% to 15%), photophobia (5% to 15%), visual disturbance (5% to 15%), xerophthalmia (5% to 15%)